spawaskar-cora/cora-docs/docs/forensics-anthro-guide/methods.md

 * Characteristics of the cranium and mandible at six non-metric features are described (male vs. female): supraorbital ridge (prominent vs. smooth), supraorbital margins (blunt vs. sharp), palate/dentition (large vs. small), mastoid processes (large vs. small), frontal sinuses (large vs. small), and chin shape (square vs. rounded).

+## **Buikstra JE, Ubelaker DH (1994)**
+*Standards for Data Collection from Human Skeletal Remains.*  Arkansas Archeological Survey Research Series No. 44, Fayetteville, AR.

+* *Purpose:*  Data collection standardization from skeletal remains.
+This source consolidates multiple non-metric methods and measurements into a single source.
+* **Sex determination from the skull**
+* Features of the cranium and mandible are scored from **minimal expression ("1")** to **maximal expression ("5")**.
+* *Nuchal crest:* View the lateral profile of the occipital and compare it with the diagram.
+Feel the surface of the occipital with your hand and note any surface rugosity, ignoring the contour of the underlying bone.
+Focus upon the rugosity attendant to attachment of nuchal musculature.
+In the case of **minimal expression**, the external surface of the occipital is smooth with no bony projections visible when the lateral profile is viewed. **Maximal expression** defines a massive nuchal crest that projects a considerable distance from the bone and forms a well-defined bony ledge or "hook."
+* *Mastoid process:* Score this feature by comparing its size with that of the surrounding structures such as the external auditory meatus and the zygomatic process of the temporal bone.
+The most important variable to consider in scoring this trait is the volume of the mastoid process, not its length. **Minimal expression** is a very small mastoid process that projects only a small distance below the inferior margins of the external auditory meatus and the digastric groove.
+A massive mastoid process with lengths and widths several times that of the external auditory meatus would be considered **maximal expression**.
+* *Supraorbital margin:* Begin by holding your finger against the margin of the orbit at the lateral aspect of the supraorbital foramen.
+Then hold the edge of orbit between your fingers to determine its thickness.
+Look at each of the diagrams to determine which it seems to match most closely.
+In an example **minimal expression**, the border should feel extremely sharp, like the edge of a slightly dulled knife.
+A thick, rounded margin with a curvature approximating a pencil should be scored as **maximal expression**.

+* *Based on an overall assessment of all sexually dimorphic features of the os coxae and skull, separately, an individual can be assigned:*
+* **0 = undetermined sex.** Insufficient data are available for sex determination
+* **1 = female.** There is little doubt that the structures represent a female.
+* **2 = probable female.** The structures are more likely female than male.
+* **3 = ambiguous sex.** Sexually diagnostic features are ambiguous.
+* **4 = probable male.** The structures are most likely male than female.
+* **5 = male.** There is little doubt that the structures represent a male.

 ## **Phenice TW (1969)**
 A newly developed visual method of sexing the os pubis. *American Journal of Physical Anthropology,* 30:297-301.